-M.Phil., Economics (2018) M.A., Economics (2017) Yonsei University M.A., Economics (2015) B.A., Economics (2013) University of California, Berkeley Undergraduate Exchange Program (Fall 2011 - Spring 2012) FIELDS OF SPECIALIZATION Macroeconomics, Labor Economics JOB MARKET PAPER "Occupation Specificity and the Decline in the Aggregate Job Separation Rate" Abstract : The long-run decline in the aggregate job separation rate in the U.S. has been documented in the literature.
+"Occupation Specificity and the Decline in the Aggregate Job Separation Rate"

+Abstract: The long-run decline in the aggregate job separation rate in the U.S. has been documented in the literature.
 This paper analyzes the role of increasing occupation specificity in the falling aggregate job separation rate.
 I do a shift-share decomposition of the decline in the aggregate job separation rate to find that it is accounted mostly by the within-occupation increase in specificity.
 Then I build a search-and-matching model where the increase in specificity within occupations reduces job separations.
-The model predicts 60% of the decline in the aggregate job separation become more specific, human capital acquired from one occupation becomes less transferable to a different occupation, resulting in larger wage cuts for occupation-specific training in their new occupation, during which they earn low wages.
+The model predicts 60% of the decline in the aggregate job separation rate.
+When occupations become more specific, human capital acquired from one occupation becomes less transferable to a different occupation, resulting in larger wage cuts for occupation switchers.
+Occupation switchers also have to undergo a longer period of occupation-specific training in their new occupation, during which they earn low wages.
 In the model, after the increase in occupation specificity, workers separate less to avoid switching occupations, accepting lower wages at their current job at the same level of productivity.

-WORK IN PROGRESS "Occupation Specificity, Endogenous Occupation Switching, and Unemployment Duration" Abstract : It is documented in the literature that the average unemployment duration has increased in the U.S. This paper analyzes how the increase in occupation specificity results in longer unemployment spells.
+WORK IN PROGRESS

+"Occupation Specificity, Endogenous Occupation Switching, and Unemployment Duration"

+Abstract: It is documented in the literature that the average unemployment duration has increased in the U.S. This paper analyzes how the increase in occupation specificity results in longer unemployment spells.
 I do a shift-share decomposition to find that the increase in the average unemployment duration is driven by the within-occupation increase in specificity.
-Then I build a searchand-matching model where the increase in specificity within occupations lengthens unemployment duration.
+Then I build a search-and-matching model where the increase in specificity within occupations lengthens unemployment duration.
 The model predicts all of the increase in the average unemployment duration.
-In the model, the longer unemployment spells are due to the unemployed trained workers, whose human capital has become more specific to their previous occupation, choosing not to switch occupations.
+In the model, the longer unemployment spells are due to the unemployed trained workers, whose human capital have become more specific to their previous occupation, choosing not to switch occupations.
 If they switch occupations, they could quickly end their unemployment spell.
 This would however come at the cost of larger wage cuts because their human capital has become less transferable to a different occupation.
 Occupation switchers would also have to earn these lower wages for a longer period of time until they become trained in their new occupation.
 Hence, despite a low probability of getting reemployed in the same occupation as before, previously trained workers increasingly choose not to switch occupations, which increases the average unemployment duration.

+PUBLICATIONS

-PUBLICATIONS "A Simple Correction of Gini Estimates Using Tax Return Data" (with So-Hye Yoon and Tae-Hwan Kim), The Review of Social & Economic Studies, 2020, Vol. 63, No. 1, pp.1-38. (in Korean)
+"A Simple Correction of Gini Estimates Using Tax Return Data" (with So-Hye Yoon and Tae-Hwan Kim), The Review of Social & Economic Studies, 2020, Vol. 63, No. 1, pp.1-38. (in Korean)